vttresearch/qc-parallelizer/README.md

 - Batch jobs with identical measurements together.
 On backends with relatively long initialization times, batching can make a big difference.
 - Allow circuits to share physical qubits for temporally non-overlapping parts.
-This requires reset instructions and makes the problem even more complex, so this a step for the distant future.
+This requires reset instructions and makes the problem computationally harder, so this a step for the distant future.

 ## Authors